Lessons from fitting the lowest order energy independent chiral based $\bar{K}N$ potential to experimental data: Input: theoretical model and experimental data

 There is some confusion in the literature how to treat the statistical and systematic errors in the fitting procedure.
 We have added them quadratically and used

 And, finally, a somewhat controversial experimental information is provided by the PDG value for the position of the $\Lambda(1405)$ resonance ($\Lambda^*$ in the following):

 We call it controversial, since it can be seen only in different reactions involving more than two particles.
 As a consequence, the position and shape can (and do) depend on the reaction mechanism and details.
 Therefore, in our opinion, the direct identification of the PDG resonance parameters, deduced from observed line shapes, with a pole position of the two-body $\bar{K}N$ interaction is not justified.
-This practice leads to potentials with a strong $\bar{K}N$ attraction, which in turn stimulated far reaching speculations about kaonic nuclear clusters.
+This practice leads to potentials with a strong $\bar{K}N$ attraction and deeply bound $\bar{K}N$ pairs, which in turn stimulated far reaching speculations about a new type, extra dense kaonic nuclear matter.